rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 Many terms have the same value for every record in the data set.
 Currently, the ALA ingestion pipeline does not honour the defaults set in the `meta.xml` file of the Darwin Core Archive.
-You can set them elsewhere, but I prefer to have them in the data.
+You can set default values elsewhere, but I prefer to have everything in the data.

 #### Aggregated terms

-We prefer to use a semicolon as the separrator for aggregated fields, but Darwin Core prefers pipes, so I replace the semicolons with pipes.
+We prefer to use a semicolon as the separrator in aggregated values, but Darwin Core recommends pipes, so I replace the semicolons with pipes.

 #### Incomplete dates